-> Miyazaki Prefecture is located in southeast Kyushu bordered by Oita, Kumamoto, and Kagoshima prefectures.
+Miyazaki Prefecture is located in southeast Kyushu bordered by Oita, Kumamoto, and Kagoshima prefectures.
 Thanks to its tropical weather, Miyazaki has a wide range of delicious food to try on.
 It is known as Miyazaki beef and its flavorful chicken dishes.
-Much care and attention is paid on how to chicken are bred and raised.
+Much care and attention are paid how to chickens is bred and raised.
 These locally raised chickens are widely recognized as of superior quality.
 So, it is no surprise that Miyazaki is famous fr its chicken specialties.

 Nanban Chicken (Miyazaki)

-It is famed throughout Japan by its richly marbled texture that is clean in flavor.
+It is famed throughout Japan for its richly marbled texture that is clean in flavor.
 Kurobuta is often eaten as tonkatsu pork cutlets.
 The succulent bites of pork cutlet is coated in crispy bread crumbs and deep-fried in hot oil.
-It is best to enjoy with refreshing shredded cabbage and dipped it with yellow mustard or in house tonkatsu sauce.
+It is best to enjoy with refreshing shredded cabbage and dipped it with yellow mustard or in-house tonkatsu sauce.

 We try the mouthwatering tonkatsu in Katsuretsutei Shinshigai Honten (勝烈亭) in Kumamoto.
 It is one of the popular restaurants serving the best tonkatsu in Kyushu.
 The thick-cut premium tonkatsu is made from premium Berkshire pork from Kagoshima.
 One of the best restaurants to enjoy the tonkatsu from Kagoshima.